 Although there are various approaches to narrative within the social sciences (Brockmeier, 2012; Frank, 2010), narrative inquiry can be described as a psycho-social approach distinguished from other qualitative approaches (e.g., ethnography or phenomenology) by its focus on stories (Smith & Sparkes, 2009a, b).
 While more will be said about the specifics of this methodology in the next section, it can be noted that the basic tenet of narrative inquiry is that people are regarded as storytelling creatures.
 Elicitation and analysis of stories are traditionally the focus in narrative inquiry because they are viewed as the primary medium through which meanings – about thoughts, emotions, motivations, self-identities – are communicated and fashioned in order to make sense of life experiences and act within the social and cultural world.
 Narrative inquiry further places personal agency and structure in balance: people are active storytellers in that they shape– act on – society and culture, but who also are shaped – acted on - by narratives that emerge from and circulate within society and culture.
-As a result of this “narrative fusion”, narrative inquiry dissolves any individual/society dichotomy via simultaneously recognising that stories are learned from outside us whilst, at the same time, people depend on and will act to defend what they experience as their interior lives and their personal authenticity (Smith & Sparkes, 2009a).
+As a result of this “narrative fusion”, narrative inquiry dissolves any individual/society dichotomy via simultaneously recognizing that stories are learned from outside us whilst, at the same time, people depend on and will act to defend what they experience as their interior lives and their personal authenticity (Smith & Sparkes, 2009a).
 Grounded in such theoretical premises and the idea that stories can reach broad audiences and act on them, recently researchers in sport have moved narrative inquiry into a practical realm by examining narrative as a knowledge translation tool to facilitate impact (Smith, Tomasone, Latimer-Cheung, & Martin Ginis, in-press).
+The use of narrative as a medium in knowledge translation aligns with cultural praxis’ transformative and social change agenda and concern for grounding change in the experiences, lives and identities of participants.

 While numerous developments within psychology have contributed to discursive psychology (Potter & Wiggins, 2008), its origins can be traced to Potter and Wetherell’s (1987) form of discourse analysis and Edwards and Potter’s (1992) work.
 These influential writings sparked a reworking of the “subject matter” of psychology (i.e., cognitions and mental states) by re-conceptualizing and studying psychological phenomena as “worked” up and given meaning in micro-talk and discourse, rather than as entities housed within the mind.
 While there are different orientations to analysing discourse, talk and texts, all discursive psychological investigations converge on the assumption that discourse and language are constructed and constituted.
 This means discourse is viewed as the primary medium of social action– we “do things” with words (e.g., blame, justify, make sense of who we are, decide how we might behave) because words have associated meanings and concrete actions and consequences depending on the discourses circulated at institutional and cultural levels (McGannon & Mauws, 2000; Potter & Wiggins, 2008).
 Discursive psychological approaches also theorize self- identity as the product of individual, social and cultural discourses, which interact to create particular meanings and associated actions related to identities (McGannon & Spence, 2010).
-Identities cannot be understood independent of language and need to be explored in ways that allow for the context of the language practices that create them to captured (Potter & Wiggins, 2008).
+Identities cannot be understood independent of language and need to be explored in ways that allow for the context of the language practices that create them to be captured (Potter & Wiggins, 2008).

 Convergences, Connections and Expansions